jagoda/doppio/README.md

  + **id** - The module ID of the plugin to load (a Node.JS module).

 Loads a module to process server configuration options.
-When multiple plugins are loaded, plugins loaded later are processed before earlier loaded modules.
+When multiple plugins are loaded, they will be processed in the order loaded.
 See the "Plugins" section for more details.

 ### doppio.unloadPlugins()